VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module models adjusts the VMT for the policies entered for the scenario.
 The outputs form this module contains 'Policy' as the suffix in their names

-* Data sources include ?
+* Data sources include NHTS 2001
 * Model types include Linear regression
 * Estimation uses the following methods: Parameters hardcoded in script
 * Documented in R Script only, no md file produced